GioLombardiDev/Internship/README.md

 Evaluation uses historical weather rather than true forecast inputs, and tuning objectives differ slightly between thesis models (week-ahead focus) and company baselines (day-ahead focus).

 ## Repository structure
+Tracked in this repository:
 - `notebooks/`: exploratory analysis and modelling notebooks
-- `src/heat_forecast/`: Python modules for data handling and model implementations
+- `src/heat_forecast/`: Python modules for data handling, modelling, and evaluation
-- `pyproject.toml`: project metadata and the configuration for installing the `heat_forecast` package
+- `pyproject.toml`: project metadata and configuration for installing the `heat_forecast` package

+Expected local folders (shown via `.keep` placeholders, ignored by design):
+- `data/`: user-provided datasets (stored under `data/timeseries/`)
+- `models/`: saved model parameters
+- `results/`: training and testing outputs, including runtime metrics (training and inference times on CPU and GPU)
+- `logs/`: training and experiment logs

 ## Running the notebooks

-To run the full notebooks end-to-end, you will need to provide your own dataset and you may wish to save outputs (models, logs, results) locally.
+To run the notebooks end-to-end, you will need to provide your own dataset.
+Some notebooks (e.g. results comparison) assume that intermediate outputs have been generated and saved locally (e.g. results files).
 This repository includes the expected folder structure via `.keep` placeholder files, while data and generated artefacts are ignored by design.

 You can run the notebooks in two ways: